apache/nuttx/configs/stm32f4discovery/README.txt

   NOTES:

   1. Before you can use this example, you must first install the uClibc++ C++ library.
-This is located outside of the NuttX source tree at misc/uClibc++ in GIT.
-See the README.txt file for instructions on how to install uClibc++
+This is located outside of the NuttX source tree in the NuttX uClibc++ GIT repository.
+See the README.txt file there for instructions on how to install uClibc++

   2. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

      a.
 Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/
+See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.